edenaschildren/make-with-data/hackathon-make-with-data/readme.md

 <h3 align="left">NYC Community Health Survey (CHS) Data</h3>
+<p>The original data downloaded from the NYC DOH Environment & Health Data Portal are text files with location information.
+We joined the text files to NYC Borough Boundaries and United Health Fund (UHF42) Boundaries.
+UHF are used to represent Neighborhoods.
+The resulting data files below are map-ready for your use.</p>

-<h5> New York City Department of Health, Environment & Health Data Portal.
+<h4>Use this citation on your map: New York City Department of Health, Environment & Health Data Portal.
 Mental health data.
 Depression (adults).
-Accessed at https://a816-dohbesp.nyc.gov/IndicatorPublic/data-explorer/mental-health/?id=2417 </h5>
+Accessed at https://a816-dohbesp.nyc.gov/IndicatorPublic/data-explorer/mental-health/?id=2417 </h4>

+<p></p>

 | Variable | Measure | Year  | Geography | Data File |